 Geography KS1/KS2: The World

-This video is an ideal tool to help pupils learn about the physical geography of the world.
+This short film is an ideal tool to help pupils learn about the physical geography of the world.

-Teachers can use this video to introduce the geography of Earth: how the landmass is grouped into continents and the main areas of sea into oceans.
+Teachers can use the film to introduce the geography of Earth: how the landmass is grouped into continents and the main areas of sea into oceans.

 It is also an effective tool to reinforce pupils’ understanding of continents and oceans and where these are.